Date: January 1st 2021 until December 31st 2021

 Surrounded by rolling hills and dotted with islands, the Bras d’Or Lake UNESCO Biosphere Reserve is the heart of Cape Breton Island.
 Offering a unique blend of both fresh and salt water, the Bras d’Or Lake is a great location to view everything from the majestic bald eagle to curious grey seals.

-The diversity of the area doesn’t stop at the waters’ edge.
-The extensive watershed is home to Mi’kmaw First Nations and descendants from early French, Scottish, and English settlers.
+Stretching around the lake and including communities and surrounding areas such as Baddeck, Dundee, St. Peter’s, and Iona as well as First Nations communities of We’koqma’q, Wagmatcook, Membertou, Eskasoni, and Potlotek, the diversity of the area doesn’t stop at the waters’ edge.
+The extensive watershed area is home to Mi’kmaw First Nations and descendants from early French, Scottish, and English settlers.
 The people of the Biosphere maintain close ties to the culture of their ancestors.

-In 2011, the Bras d’Or Lake and its watershed area were designated a UNESCO Biosphere Reserve, recognizing that the locals live in harmony with nature and work to promote a healthy environment, economy and culture.
+Designated a UNESCO Biosphere Reserve in 2011, the Bras d’Or Lake and its watershed area was recognized for the residents live in harmony with nature and work to promote a healthy environment, economy and culture.
 Whether you charter a sailboat in St. Peter’s or Baddeck, paddle the inlets of Baddeck Bay, hike to Uisge Ban Falls, take part in a Mi’kmaw cultural journey in Eskasoni, or join a ceilidh or milling frolic at the Highland Village, embrace the beauty and living culture of this tranquil area.

 Get on the Water